Skip to content

 2. Open the folder so Orion can list notebooks and other files.

-When a workspace is open, step 2 in the Get started card shows a checkmark and the card dismisses on its own.
+When a workspace is open, the workspace step in the Get started card shows a checkmark and the card dismisses on its own.

 1. In the Files panel, click a .ipynb file (or create one from the empty editor).